 Amphipod Xinglet Optic Beam USB Rechargeable Vest

 Nathan Hyperbrite RX Strobe Rechargeable LED Clip Light

 A running vest is the best, most economical way to be safe and visible when running in the dark.
 A good reflective vest covers a large portion of your body without being heavy or bulky.

 Going beyond just being reflective, the best vests also have LED or other types of lights for enhanced visibility.

 1. Amphipod Xinglet Lite Reflective Running Vest

 The original and best-selling reflective running vest.
-This lightweight, minimal vest provides 360 degree visibility.
-It’s adjustable to fit over shirts or heavier jackets.
+This lightweight, minimal vest provides 360-degree visibility.
+It’s adjustable to fit over even heavy jackets.

-The material keeps you chaufe-free and lets you move freely.
-One feature that makes it stand out from cheaper imitations is the silver, reflective patches on the front and back of the vest.
+The material keeps you chafe-free and lets you move freely.
+One feature that makes it stand out from cheaper imitations is the silver reflective patches on the front and back of the vest.
 These provide a big reflective element in the center of your torso.